 Virtual Dance Classes Online

-Overall, I think online dance is okay if you are doing one on one to help a student catch up, go through techniques they are struggling with, or aid them to improve in specific areas.
+Overall, I think online dance is okay if you are doing one-on-one to help students catch up, go through techniques they are struggling with, or aid them in improving in specific areas.
 It is not ideal for replacing a classroom.
 Exercise routines can easily adjust, but when it comes to children, they need physical contact.

 Adult Sign Language Online

 The overall conclusion of my sign language class was enjoyable.
 When the class first started, I think we were all a bit ambitious about the opportunity to try it online.
-I used interactive instruction to ensure that the students were not just observing but participating.
+I used interactive instruction to ensure that the students were observing and participating.
 Once we got to class four, we realized that the online interaction was not the same.
-Students began to express that they missed the opportunity to interact in pairs with their classmates.
-Sign language can be taught online; yes, however, to master the art of signing requires actual interaction.
+Students began to express that they missed interacting in pairs with their classmates.
+Sign language can be taught online; yes, however, mastering the art of signing requires actual interaction.
 It was a good experience for my students as they learned that interaction is the key to improving sign language.
 Once again, virtual learning provided opportunities; however, it also limited extended options.
 Students are ambitious to continue through the summer months.
-We decided instead of doing an online session, we wanted to meet face to face by meeting up at the park and other locations.
+We decided instead of doing an online session; we wanted to meet face to face by meeting up at the park and other locations.

-I am looking forward to my camping trip this weekend to get out of the house.
+I am looking forward to my weekend camping trip to get out of the house.
 I think the pandemic has left an impact on many people.
-The idea of working from home sounds great, and many are discovering that maybe it is not as exhilarating as it appears.
+Working from home sounds great, and many are discovering that maybe it is not as exhilarating as it appears.
 Being home every day is not fun; home should be where you go to get away from the world and relax.
-Right now, my house is filled with too many activities, and not a place for me to escape.
+Right now, my house is filled with too many activities and not a place to escape.
 Lockdown is not natural.
 Being stuck in an office building is not genuine.
 We need to start focusing on more natural lighting and natural environments.